docstencil/docstencil-core/README.md

 ## License

-The `docstencil-core` module is dual-licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) and [MIT License](https://opensource.org/licenses/MIT).
+The library is dual-licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) and [MIT License](https://opensource.org/licenses/MIT).
 See [docstencil-core/LICENSE](docstencil-core/LICENSE) for details.